 If you have a boat trailer, see "Register Your Boat in MS" below.

-If you want to operate your boat in Mississippi, you must have it titled and registered with the Department of Wildlife, Fisheries, & Parks.
+If you want to operate your boat in Mississippi, you must have it titled and registered with the Department of Wildlife, Fisheries and Parks.
 For more information, see our Boat Registration & Licenses in Mississippi page.

-NOTE: Boat trailers are only required to be titled in MS if they are over 5,000 lbs gross vehicle weight.
-If your boat trailer weighs less than 5,000 lbs, it's up to you whether you want to have it titled or not.
+NOTE: Boat trailers are only required to be titled in MS if they are more than 5,000 lbs. gross vehicle weight.
+If your boat trailer weighs under 5,000 lbs., it's up to you whether you want to have it titled or not.

-If your RV is older than a 2000 model year, it will only need to be titled if you bought it from a license mobile home dealer.
+If your RV or motorhome is older than model year 2000, it will only need to be titled if you bought it from a license mobile home dealer.

 Registering your motorhome is a similar process to registering a car.
 Visit our Register Car in Mississippi page for more information.

 Depending on the type of motorized bicycle or scooter you own, you may need to have it titled and registered in Mississippi.
-If it was manufactured in 1980 or later, your vehicle must have a vehicle identification number (VIN) meeting national standards.
+If it has a model year of 1980 or newer, your vehicle must have a vehicle identification number (VIN) meeting national standards.

 It must also have a decal or license plate with a statement attached stating the vehicle meets Federal Safety Standards.